๐ŸŒGlobal Studies

 Self-Check Questions

-1. Which two treaties both protect individuals during armed conflict, and how do their approaches differ—one setting rules, the other prosecuting violations?
+1. Which two treaties both protect individuals during armed conflict, and how do their approaches differ?
+(Think: one sets rules, the other prosecutes violations.)

 2. Compare the enforcement mechanisms of the WTO Agreements and the Paris Agreement.
 Why might nations accept binding trade rules but resist binding climate commitments?

-3. If an FRQ asks you to evaluate the tension between national sovereignty and international cooperation, which treaty best illustrates this tension and why?
+3. If a question asks you to evaluate the tension between national sovereignty and international cooperation, which treaty best illustrates this tension and why?

 4. The UN Charter and NATO Treaty both address international security.
 Explain how their membership structures reflect fundamentally different theories about how to maintain peace.

-5. Why has the Rome Statute's effectiveness been limited compared to the Geneva Conventions, even though both address similar crimes?
-What does this reveal about power in international law?
+5. Why has the Rome Statute been less effective than the Geneva Conventions, even though both address similar crimes?
+What does this reveal about the role of power in international law?